Hard privacy technologies

 Hard privacy technologies are methods of protecting data.
-Hard privacy technologies and soft privacy technologies both fall under the category of privacy enchancing technologies.
+Hard privacy technologies and soft privacy technologies both fall under the category of privacy-enhancing technologies.
 Hard privacy technologies allow online users to protect their privacy through different services and applications without the trust of the third-parties.
 The data protection goal is data minimization and reduction of the trust in third-parties and the freedom (and techniques) to conceal information or to communicate.

 Applications of hard privacy technologies include onion routing, VPNs and the secret ballot used for democratic elections.

 Systems for anonymous communications

 Mix networks

 Mix networks use both cryptography and permutations to provide anonymity in communications.
 The combination makes monitoring end-to-end communications more challenging for eavesdroppers, since it breaks the link between the sender and recipients.

 Dining Cryptographers Net (DC-net)

 DC-net is a protocol for communication that enables secure, uninterrupted communication.
 Its round-based protocol enables participants to publish one bit message per round unobservably.